 - Counsels clients on executive compensation matters, including design and drafting of executive compensation plans such as Incentive and Non-Qualified Stock Option plans, restricted stock plans and other equity-based compensation arrangements, Phantom Stock and Stock Appreciation Right plans, bonus and profit sharing plans, and more.
 Jason's work in executive compensation matters extensively involves complex issues related to Code Sections 409A (deferred compensation) and 280G (change in control or "golden parachute" arrangements).

 - Represents clients in disputes with the IRS and DOL and in defending audits of welfare and pension benefit plans.
 Common have involve multiple employer welfare arrangements ("MEWAs"), over-funded and under-funded employer sponsored pension and retirement benefit plans, 401(k) plans and simplified employee pension plans.

-- Successfully represented a client in a case of first impression before the United States District Court for the Southern District of Texas, Houston Division.
+- Represented a client in a case of first impression before the United States District Court for the Southern District of Texas, Houston Division.
 The case involved issues of international comity, US and foreign immigration and employment laws, and several issues involving employer-employee relations and contracts.

 - Immigration law experience focusing on inbound business immigration for employers and representing companies that have been raided by ICE and are under investigation by the US Attorney's Office regarding its employment practices.

 Professional Activities, Memberships & Affiliations

 - Teaching ERISA, Employee Benefits and Executive Compensation at Southern Methodist University Dedman School of Law (2012 - Present)